feststelltaste/awesome-legacy-systems/readme.md

 > A curated list of awesome resources and links about tackling legacy systems that gives hope.

 Hi!
 My name is [Markus Harrer](https://github.com/feststelltaste).
 I created this repository to share a set of resources and links that I found valuable and inspiring while working with legacy systems.
 I hope that you'll like it, too!
-If you want to add something, feel free to [contribute your ideas](contributing.md).
-You can also [support the community](support.md) in several ways!

 ![](images/header_800.png)

 <sub><sup>Image source: <a href='https://www.freepik.com/vectors/ancient-scroll'>Ancient scroll vector created by upklyak - www.freepik.com</a></sub></sup>